IdentityPlus/cli/README.md

 # Identity Plus - Command Line Interface

+The Indentity Plus CLI is a simple, command line tool for all identity plus basic functions.
+While these functions are available as API and can be perfomed from within applications, the CLI can come in handy to automate deployments and maintenance from an automation suite.

+### Definitions

 ## Running & Building

 The Identity Plus command line interface is built in GoLang.
 We recomment that you build the application for your own specific platform.
 To do so, please follow the stepts: